Questions About PFOA?

 What is PFOA and how is it used?

 PFOA stands for perfluorooctanoic acid, which is used as a polymerization processing aid to manufacture some fluoropolymers.

 Why did DuPont decide to phase out PFOA?

 Studies have shown very low levels of this compound in the environment and in the blood of the general population.
 Questions about this, as well as customer interest in product alternatives, prompted DuPont in 2006 to commit to phasing out the use and production of PFOA by 2015.
 We currently do not buy, make or use PFOA.

 What progress has DuPont made in meeting the company's phaseout objective?

-We have made excellent progress toward meeting our commitment to phase out the use of PFOA.
+DuPont no longer makes PFOA, and no longer uses PFOA in the manufacture of fluoropolymer-based products.
 We have developed and commercialized new products and processes that do not involve the use of PFOA, and that maintain the high level of performance our customers (and their customers) expect from us.
-DuPont no longer makes PFOA and no longer uses PFOA in the manufacture of fluoropolymer-based products.
 We achieved this milestone one year-and-a-half ahead of the company’s goal.
 For more information, please read our letter to the U.S. EPA.